Call Us

 Section 80CCD specifically pertains to contributions made for two of the government pension schemes that are very popular amongst the public.
 They are the National Pension Scheme (NPS) and the Atal Pension Yojana (APY).
 Section 80CCD has three different sections, namely the following.

 • Section 80CCD (1): Tax deductions are applicable under this section for any self-employed individual, government or private sector employee, all the citizens of India and even NRIs.
 Every salaried employee could avail of a deduction of up to 10 % of their salary.
 In the case of a self-employed individual, this could be ascertained as 10% of the individual's gross income subject to a maximum of Rs.
-1 lakh.
+1 Lakh.

 • Section 80CCD (2): This section pertains to contributions towards NPS.
 An employee could claim a deduction under this section if his or her employer does make a payment to the employee's NPS account.
 Even in this section, the limit is set at 10% of the employee's salary subject to a maximum limit of Rs.
-1 lakh.
+1 Lakh.

 • Section 80CCD(1B): This Section was introduced by amendments during the Union Budget 2015.
 It offers an additional deduction of Rs 50,000.
 This deduction was made available only for individuals who contributed to NPS, be it salaried or self-employed individuals.
-Including the other two sections, the maximum deduction that can be availed is Rs 2 Lakhs.
+Including the other two sections, the maximum deduction that can be availed is Rs 2 Lakh.

 Can I claim both 80C and 80CCD?

 Both 80C and 80CCD come under the deductions available under Section 80 of the Income Tax Act, 1961.
 In contrast, deductions that are available under 80CCD cannot be availed under 80C.
 The combined deductions that are allowed are up to Rs 1,50,000 only.
 At the same time, one can claim an additional deduction of Rs 50,000 under Section 80CCD(1B).
-Thus, making the total deduction that could be availed to Rs 2 Lakhs.
+Thus, making the total deduction that could be availed to Rs 2 Lakh.

 What is the difference between 80CCC and Section 80CCD?